openshift/assisted-service/README.md

 Image in charge of generating the Fedora-coreOs image used to install the host with the relevant ignition file.\
 Image is uploaded to deployed S3 under the name template "installer-image-\<cluster-id\>".

+## Assisted Service on cloud.redhat.com
+The Assisted Installer is also available for users as a SAAS hosted in cloud.redhat.com.

+More information is available here: [Assisted Installer on cloud.redhat.com](docs/cloud.md)